Nation-Building, Globalization, and Decolonizing the Mind

 When you are not staying with a host family or traveling, you will live in our study center in Windhoek.
 The CGEE house is a 10-minute walk from downtown Windhoek, where students will find traditional and international cuisines, art galleries, contemporary shopping malls, live concerts, and public gardens where festivals are held throughout the year.
 Students can travel anywhere from an outdoor craft and food market in Windhoek’s township areas to a movie theater in the suburbs for one low taxi fare.
 Students are sure to run into many friendly faces as they explore the various cultural and entertainment activities that this vibrant community has to offer.

-Take a virtual tour of our study center in Windhoek:
+Take a virtual tour of our study center in Windhoek on YouTube.